wehr-to/wireshark-playbook/README.md

 # 📡 Wireshark Playbook

-This repository contains hands-on labs, packet captures, and investigative writeups designed to deepen my understanding of protocol behavior, traffic patterns, and forensic network analysis.
+This repository contains hands-on labs and investigative writeups designed to deepen my understanding of protocol behavior, traffic patterns, and forensic network analysis.

 Each lab includes:
 - A structured analysis (`lab.md`)
-- Useful Wireshark display filters
+- Practical Wireshark display filters (`filters.txt`)

-The goal is to build real fluency in packet inspection without relying on screenshots, videos, or surface-level explanations — this is **manual, grounded, and repeatable network analysis**.
+All traffic scenarios are **hypothetical** and meant to simulate real-world conditions without relying on live captures or sensitive data.
+This repo focuses on repeatable, manual analysis exercises — no screenshots, no videos, no fluff.

 ## 🧪 Lab Topics Covered